mghojal/Edge-detection-using-laplacian-operator/README.md

 # Edge-detection-using-laplacian-operator
-This program can deal with png files, grayscale with depth 8bits
+This program can deal with png files, grayscale with depth 8bits. a test image is provided which is 6000*6000 pixels.

 you can compile and execute the program by using Makefile